crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 ### 3.2 choosing from lists

-When you are randomly choosing an item from a list (e.g. by randomly picking an index in the list range), be careful about the underlying list order.
-This is a case where the RNG behavior can be fine, but the list order itself could lead to divergence.
+When you are randomly choosing an item from a list (e.g. by randomly picking an index in the list range), be careful about both the underlying list order, and the iteration order.

+**Underlying list order**: This is a case where the RNG behavior can be fine, but the list order itself could lead to divergence.
 For example, when choosing from a list of files provided by the OS, you cannot assume that all OSs and OS versions will give you these files in a stable order - sort it yourself.

+**Iteration order**: If you are using some sort of reservoir-sampling style of random choice algorithm, you will iterate through the container, stopping the iteration at some point determined by one or more random draws.
+If the iteration order is not guaranteed to be defined, this can lead to different results from run to run.
+For example, in lua, iteration via `pairs` or the C equivalents over a table is not guaranteed to have a stable order, and we have found that in practice it doesn't -- leading to different choices with the same random number draws.
+The `ipairs` iterator is safe, but places some obvious constraints on the structure you are using.
+Sorting the underlying container may be a solution as well.

 ### 3.3 other sources of randomization